-When you are buying a car, there is more than just the loan to consider.
-You need to remember that there are also tax, title and license fees, or TTL.
+When you are buying a car, there is more than just a loan to consider.
+You need to remember that there are also tax, title, and license fees, or TTL.
 So, you may be required to bring additional money to the table, depending on who you purchase the car from.

 If you are purchasing a vehicle from a dealership, these fees can often be rolled into your auto loan, but if you are dealing with a private seller or getting your loan from the bank, you will need to pay these fees separately.
 With banks, there may be certain terms and conditions that will keep you from having the TTL fees rolled into the loan, whereas private sellers do not have the authority to collect these fees.
-In the last two cases you'll have to pay the tax, title and license fees when you visit the DMV to register the vehicle.
+In this case, you'll have to pay the tax, title, and license fees when you visit the DMV to register the vehicle.

 The Loan to Value Ratio

-How much you will pay really depends on your Loan to Value ratio, or LTV.
+How much you will pay really depends on your Loan-to-Value ratio or LTV.
+This ratio is determined by the value of your loan compared to the book value of the vehicle.
 This ratio is affected by your credit score.
 If your credit is great, let's say, 700, you should have no problem getting the TTL fees rolled into your payment.
-But if your credit is bad – around 500 – you will need to bring money to the table not only to cover the fees, but for a down payment as well.
+But if your credit is bad – around 500 – you will need to bring money to the table, not only to cover the fees but for a down payment as well.

-In this equation, if the buyer has bad credit, the fees would not be covered and would need to pay $1300 out of pocket.
+In this equation, if the buyer has bad credit, the fees would not be covered and they would need to pay $1,300 out of pocket.

 Interest Costs will Rise